ballertv/active_record_proxy_adapters/README.md

   "[#{Time.current.iso8601} THREAD #{Thread.current[:name]}] #{msg}\n"
 end

-ActiveRecordProxyAdapters.configure do |config|
-  config.proxy_delay = 2.seconds
-end

 def read_your_own_writes
   proc do
-    Portal.all.count # should go to the replica Portal.create(name: 'Read your own write')
+    Portal.all.count # should go to the replica FactoryBot.create(:portal)

     5.times do
-      Portal.all.count # first one goes the primary, last 4 should go to the replica sleep(3)
+      Portal.all.count # first one goes the primary, last 3 should go to the replica sleep(3)
     end
   end